 Students who complete the Policy Studies track are prepared to join a wide array of education organizations, like school district central offices, state educational organizations, education nonprofits, and the US Department of Education.
 Graduates of the Teacher Leadership track are prepared to become coaches, department chairs, team leaders, and reading specialists, and to fill other teacher-leader positions within schools.
 Program alumni have worked at DC Public Schools central office, New America, KIPP, The New Teacher Project, DC Board of Education, EL Haynes Public Charter Schools, RAND, the US Department of Education, and many other organizations both locally and around the country.

 What are the program admission requirements?

-To apply to the program you must submit the following along with an online application: Statement of Purpose; Unofficial Transcripts; 2 Letters of Recommendation; GRE scores; and Resume.
+To apply to the program you must submit the following along with an online application: Statement of Purpose; Unofficial Transcripts; 2 Letters of Recommendation; and Resume.
+GRE scores are optional.
 Prior teaching experience is not required, but is strongly recommended.
 The admissions committee carefully reviews each applicant's personal and professional experience to assess readiness for graduate study at American University.
 More information on applying can be found on the graduate admissions webpage: http://www.american.edu/cas/admissions/apply.cfm

 What is the average size of each cohort?